Islamic & Psychology Fortnightly Webinar

-Blending psychological insight with spiritually grounded reflection, this session is designed for anyone interested in understanding Muslim family life with greater clarity, compassion, and practical insight.
+Blending psychological insight with spiritually grounded reflection, this session is designed for anyone who wants to be real in a world that is increasingly becoming superficial and artificial.

 Key objectives: